kshitijgetsac/LogIngestor/README.md

 # LogIngestor
-This is a simple log ingestor made using erlang
-Steps to compile
-brew install rebar3 if rebar3 is not present in your system clone the repository
+This is a simple log ingestor made using erlang\n Steps to compile brew install rebar3 if rebar3 is not present in your system clone the repository